 Giraffes kept at Natural Bridge Zoo fare no better—the facility previously failed even to notice that a giraffe had a 4-inch crack in his hoof.
 Giraffes spend most of their lives standing up, even when they’re sleeping, and can experience extreme pain from cracked or overgrown hooves.
 Animals whose hooves and nails are not regularly trimmed can suffer from serious health and welfare conditions, including infections, arthritis, and lameness.

-Elephants can communicate using infrasonic waves that can travel underground for more than a mile—but Asha, who was taken from the wild as a baby and has suffered at NBZ for decades, hasn’t been able to communicate or socialize with other elephants in years.
+And Natural Bridge Zoo is still exploiting a suffering, lonely elephant for rides.
+Elephants can communicate using infrasonic waves that can travel underground for more than a mile—but Asha, who was captured in nature as a baby and has languished at the roadside zoo for decades, hasn’t had the opportunity to communicate or socialize with other elephants in years.
 When she’s not being forced to give rides for hours in the sweltering summer heat, she’s confined to a barn that has damp concrete flooring in the frigid winters.
-Join PETA and urge NBZ to retire her to an accredited sanctuary.

 These sensitive individuals have been subjected to a lifetime of exploitation and confinement for the amusement of speciesist humans.
 The animals at Natural Bridge Zoo deserve better—they should be moved to reputable facilities where they would finally have the space, companionship, and care that they need.

 Please e-mail the owner asking him to stop breeding giraffes and to transfer Asha to a sanctuary.